 Unfortunately, more often the opposite is true.
 Holiday depression statistics show that depressive symptoms increase during the holidays, as do anxiety and other psychological issues.
 According to the National Alliance on Mental Illness (NAMI), approximately 64 percent of people with a diagnosed mental health condition find that the holidays make their symptoms worse.

-In fact, the holidays are generally more stressful for everyone.
+In fact, holiday stress usually makes teen mental health issues worse.
 In a Healthline survey, 65 percent of Gen Z, 61 percent of millennials, and 62 percent of Baby Boomers experienced stress during the holidays.
 That means that the parents of a teen who is struggling are likely to be feeling even more stressed than usual, or dealing with their own case of the holiday blues.
-That makes it harder for them to address their child’s needs.
+That makes it harder for them to address their child’s mental healthcare needs.

 “They won’t get to do anything fun in treatment.”